First cabinet of Donald Trump: Russell Vought (acting)

-Russell Vought has served in this position since January 2, 2019.
+Russell Vought has served in this position from January 2, 2019 until July 22, 2020, when he was sworn in.

+Russell Vought (2020–2021)

+On January 2, 2019, President Trump announced that he would nominate Russell Vought to be the OMB director.
+On July 20, 2020, Vought was confirmed by the Senate in a 51–45 vote, officially giving him the post.

 Director of the Central Intelligence Agency

 On February 8, 2017, President Trump outlined the 24 members of the Cabinet with the Director of the Central Intelligence Agency being newly included.
 The nomination of a Director-designate is reviewed during hearings held by the members of the United States Senate Select Committee on Intelligence and then presented to the full Senate for a vote.

 Meroe Park (acting)

 Meroe Park served in this position from January 20 until January 23, 2017.

-Mike Pompeo
+Mike Pompeo (2017–2018)

 On November 18, 2016, Mike Pompeo, the Representative of Kansas's 4th congressional district, was officially selected to be the Director of the Central Intelligence Agency.
 He was confirmed by the United States Senate on January 23, 2017, with a vote of 66–32.
 Pompeo was opposed by 30 Democratic Senators while the sole Republican vote against him came from Rand Paul.
 He was sworn in on the same night by Vice President Mike Pence.

 On March 13, 2018, Pompeo was named as secretary designate of the State Department following the dismissal of Rex Tillerson.